Who is a Candidate for TMS Therapy for Depression in Boston?

 A patient should always speak with their TMS therapy provider about insurance coverage, and check with their insurance plan, before beginning treatment.
 It is quite common now to arrange a special agreement with insurance companies for full or partial coverage.

 Even if a patient does not qualify for insurance coverage, we offer many affordable options for paying out-of-pocket.
-Feel free to contact us online or call us at (617) 996-7166 to talk to our staff about pricing, insurance, and your options when it comes to paying for TMS therapy.
+Feel free to contact us online or call us at (617) 996-7166 to talk to our staff about pricing, insurance, and your options when it comes to paying for TMS therapy in Boston.

 Who Isn’t a Candidate for TMS Therapy